Minneapolis 2040 - The City's Comprehensive Plan

 The Metropolitan Land Planning Act requires municipalities in the Twin Cities area to provide the Metropolitan Council with an updated Comprehensive Plan every ten years.
 The Comprehensive Plan must be consistent with the Metropolitan Council’s regional development guide, Thrive MSP 2040, that sets the direction for the region’s growth and development.
 Local communities are served by regional systems planned by the Metropolitan Council, including housing, transportation, wastewater collection and treatment, and regional parks.

-The plan will be adopted by the City Council and provided to the Metropolitan Council for their review by December 31, 2018.
+On December 7, 2018, the City Council adopted a resolution authorizing staff to transmit the plan to the Metropolitan Council for their review by December 31, 2018.
+The Metropolitan Council completed review and approval and the City Council and Mayor's took action to finalize the document in October 2019.
+The legislative file can be found here.
+Minneapolis 2040 policies and action steps took effect on January 1, 2020.
 While Minneapolis 2040 is intended to meet the requirements of state statute and the Metropolitan Council, the plan also has particular significance for Minneapolis in a time of population and employment growth.
 The City will use this plan to guide decision-making that affects the long-term future of our city as it relates to the built, natural, and economic environment.